top of page

 Like a lot of people, I quit going to church when I started college.
 Unlike many, I didn’t go back to Mass afterward.
 It was about 15 years later that I accepted the fact that it’s not enough to just believe, I needed God’s Church back in my life.
 I started going back to Mass, but the truth is, I had developed some bad habits over those 15 years, and they didn’t go away just because I wished they would.
 I would go to Mass one week, then miss 2, or go three weeks in a row before skipping Mass again.
 I knew I needed help.
 So, one Sunday after Communion, I admitted to God that I couldn’t do this by myself.
 I asked him to send someone into my life to help me stay on track.
 Then Father read the announcements.
 One of them was that the parish was hosting a program for lapsed Catholics struggling to return to the Church.
 First thing I did was look to heaven and pray,” What took you so long?”
 The next thing I did was sign up for the program.
 That was over thirty years ago, and thanks to the good people of St Thomas Parish in Naperville Illinois, I’ve never looked back.

-Pat M. Our Savior Parish, Mobile, AL
+Pat M.- Our Savior Parish - Mobile, Alabama

 I was blessed to be raised in Bronx, N.Y. by parents devoted to parish life who sacrificed to provide me a full Catholic education from the Sisters of Charity, Christian Brothers and Jesuits.
 But, like many young adults, I drifted away from Mass.
 My sole focus was building a career in broadcast journalism.
 Working seven days a week, I foolishly rationalized that I didn’t have time for Mass.
 For several years, my priorities were completely backwards as I mindlessly broke the First Commandment every day.